assafBarash/gen-commit/README.md

 ## Add Custom Config

-you can extend the commit generator by having a `commit-generator.config.js` file in the root of you repo. the config file should export an array of objects as following:
+you can extend the commit generator by having a `commit-generator.config.js` anywhere above your CWD hierarchy. the config file should export an array of objects as following:

+- the config file can export async function as well, where the first argument is the default steps and the second is the given flags

 ```
 {